 In the TUG 2020 talk cited above, I also introduced the term “tech privilege” (analogous to male or white privilege), i.e. being in an environment which encourages you to improve at tech stuff.
 Maybe that’s what I had?
 Maybe it’s a character thing of having the traits of what we nowadays refer to as a “nerd”?

 Even though I find today’s “nerd culture” very problematic as mostly white male privileged people identify with it and it seems to me a disguised continuation of the 19th century idea of “genius”, even though it’s mostly a socially-learned behaviour (and a label assigned to/reserved for those who are part of what Muslow might call Wissensbourgeoisie) that should say nothing about your skills or “talents” (if we agree talent exists).
 If you find these discussions interesting, stay tuned.
 There will be some DH and empowerment reflections coming in vDHd2021…

 My LaTeX code didn’t always compile but I learned to take care of errors at least enough so that it would compile again.
-(Actually solving errors which don’t hinder compilation (and warnings) still is one of my bad habits from back then, but I’m starting to have a more rigourous code of conduct for myself now :D)
+(Actually not solving errors which don’t hinder compilation (and warnings) still is one of my bad habits from back then, but I’m starting to have a more rigourous code of conduct for myself now :D)

 Stumbling into DH

 At the time, it had been dawning on me for a relatively long time already that becoming a teacher (like all my family) probably wasn’t for me after all.
 I love teaching, I write tutorials here, I really like it in a university/DH setting but I really don’t appreciate playing the mean parent part for families who didn’t think it necessary to parent their own children.